coggro/resume/README.md

 ##### _December 2018 to March 2019_

-- Contracted as a Front-End Deceloper with DICE Group at Thomas Jefferson University Hospital through TekSystems
+- Contracted as a Front-End Deceloper with DICE Group at Thomas Jefferson University Hospital through TekSystems.
-- Provided front end web solutions for TJUH's rapidly expanding offerings
+- Provided front-end web solutions for TJUH's rapidly expanding offerings.
-- Learned to develop new sites with Adobe Experience Manager, a Content Management System (CMS) with which I'd never had previous experience
+- Learned to develop new sites with Adobe Experience Manager, a Content Management System (CMS) with which I'd never had previous experience.

+Key Technologies: Git, Adobe Experience Manager, Web Fundamentals (HTML, CSS, JS)

 ---